 We know that mental math strategies are important for multiplication, but so is memorization of the facts.
 However, if we begin with memorization before we teach strategy, many of our students will struggle with fact retention.

 We can integrate mental math strategies along with techniques for memorization, but we have to be strategic about it.
 Begin by teaching your students strategies for each set of facts.
 Allow them the time that they need to understand each strategy before moving onto a new one.
 Once students really UNDERSTAND the process of the multiplication strategy, then begin to incorporate memorization.
 Our goal is automaticity with the facts, meaning that students are solving a fact within 1-3 seconds.
 So for example, you might begin teaching the 2 times tables using the doubles strategy.
 However once students understand this strategy, you will begin to encourage automaticity, meaning that students are no longer relying so heavily on the strategy, and they just “know” the answer.
+I talk more about this in my Basic Multiplication Video Workshop, which you can access HERE.

 REASON #5: ASSUMING THAT THAT WE CAN TEACH STUDENTS THE SAME FACTS AND STRATEGIES AT THE SAME TIME